aranhams/rsa-sanity-check/README.md

 - asn1crypto.x509
 - gmpy2

 This is an early version developed by the cybersecurity and privacy group of the National Laboratory of Scientific Computing.
-In Brazil's branch is the first version of the python module, used to sanity check SSL certificates of .br domains, if you wanna reproduce our results feel free to use the [Brazillian Dataset on Kaggle](https://www.kaggle.com/mattslv/brazil-rsa-sanity-check).
-Mediterranean's branch is a more complete version, which was used to sanity check the SSL certificates with domains of the Mediterranean countries if you wanna reproduce our results feel free to use the [Mediterranean Dataset on Kaggle](https://www.kaggle.com/mattslv/mediterranean-ssl-digital-certificates).
+In Brazil's branch is the first version of the python module, used to sanity check SSL certificates of .br domains, if you wanna reproduce our results feel free to use our [Brazillian Dataset on Kaggle](https://www.kaggle.com/mattslv/brazil-rsa-sanity-check).
+Mediterranean's branch is a more complete version, which was used to sanity check the SSL certificates with domains of the Mediterranean countries if you wanna reproduce our results feel free to use our [Mediterranean Dataset on Kaggle](https://www.kaggle.com/mattslv/mediterranean-ssl-digital-certificates).

 Please, feel free to submit a pull request or email to aranha@cos.ufrj.br if you have trouble or need help for your application.

 ## Documentation